 - You can layer oil pastels while wax crayons do not really layer anywhere near as well.

-- Oil is overall much to work with and apply than a crayon.
+- Oil is overall much better to work with and apply than a crayon.

 What Has More Flexibility Oil Pastels or Crayons?